Saillou/WebStreamer/README.md

 	> Select the medias to be shared.
 (Checkbox)
 	> Open.
 (PushButton)

-	#When both clients are done
+When both clients are done:

 	> Launch.
 (PushButton)

 To change the parameters: